Body: Estate Year: 16/66

 Cost of Ownership

 The Tourneo Connect scores extremely well on virtually any efficiency or cost of operation metric you can throw at it.
 Just about the only caveat worth mentioning is that the 1.0T petrol engine probably won't make anything like its quoted 50.4mpg combined fuel economy figure if market experience of this unit in some of Ford's other models is anything to go by.
 This petrol variant's CO2 figure is 129g/km.
 If you're really concerned with economy, it'll be better to plump for one of the diesels.
-The 100PS powerplant gets a combined 65.7mpg and emits just 111g/km thanks to Ford's Auto-Start-Stop system.
+The 100PS TDCi powerplant gets a combined 64.2mpg and emits 115g/km when fitted with Ford's Auto-Start-Stop system.
+Better though, is the 125PS 1.5-litre TDCi EcoBlue diesel unit which returms about the same figures, espite its extra power.
+A gearshift indicator is provided to help owners get somewhere close to those returns on an everyday basis.
+Cleverer is the innovative Ford Eco Mode system that continually assesses the effects of your driving behaviour on your fuel consumption.
+The set-up analyses your speed, gear shifting, braking and anticipation levels, plus the number of short and long journeys you make.
+Smart software then advises you on how to improve fuel economy.
+What else?
+Well, there's the usual three year/60,000 mile warranty.

 Front carpet mats, Heated windscreen, Active city stop, Bluetooth + USB, PAS, Easy fuel capless refuelling system, Trip computer, Electric folding and heated door mirrors, Diesel particulate filter, Steering wheel mounted audio controls...